We offer a mix of ensuite rooms and bedrooms with shared bathrooms in Furness.

 All bedrooms offer a bed (with under-bed storage), desk, wardrobe, drawers, notice board, shelves and a chair.
 The rooms are carpeted and there will be blinds at the windows.

-If you have a Superior Ensuite room there will be a tiled wet room with shower, washbasin and mirror, and WC.
+Ensuite rooms also benefit from a tiled wet room with shower, washbasin and mirror, and WC.
+Bedrooms with shared bathrooms have their own washbasin/vanity unit and mirror.

 What's included in the kitchens?